Monthly Archives: February 2019

 If we want to teach differently, we need to make sure we and our staff have a way to identify, articulate, and then develop the new skills that will help everyone grow professionally and become reflective practitioners.

-At a workshop led by Kim Bodemer, Senior Director of Education and Youth Engagement, and Vicki Weber, Partner at Behrman House, participants worked in pairs and small groups to articulate the s
+At a workshop led by Kim Bodemer, Senior Director of Education and Youth Engagement, and Vicki Weber, Partner at Behrman House, participants worked in pairs and small groups to articulate the specific

 Recent measles outbreaks serve as reminders that each of us can help fight this highly contagious disease.
 Judah Maccabee Goes to the Doctor is a way to help young children understand that they can protect themselves and others.